microsoft/logstash-output-application-insights/README.md

 ```

 ### blob_serialization
 Specifies the blob serialziation to create.
-Default "json"
+Default "json".
 currently 2 types are supported "csv" and "json""
 example:
 ```ruby